SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Abstract

 \section{Abstract}

 The heart of the Large Magellanic Cloud, 30 Doradus, is a complex region with a clear core-halo structure.
-Feedback from the stellar cluster R$\,$136 has been shown to be the main source of energy creating multiple pc-scale expanding-shells in the outer region, and carving a nebula core in proximity of the ionization source.
+Feedback from the stellar cluster R$\,$136 has been shown to be the main source of energy creating multiple pc-scale expanding-shells in the outer region, and carving a nebula core in the proximity of the ionization source.
 We present the morphology and strength of the magnetic fields (B-fields) of 30 Doradus inferred from the far-infrared polarimetric observations by SOFIA/HAWC+ at 89, 154, and 214$\,\mu$m.
 The B-field morphology is complex, showing bending structures around R$\,$136.
 In addition, we use high spectral and angular resolution [\textsc{CII}] observations from SOFIA/GREAT and CO(2-1) from APEX.
-The kinematic structure of the region correlates with the B-field morphology, and shows evidences for multiple expanding shells.
-Our B-field strength maps, estimated using the Davis-Chandrasekhar-Fermi method and structure function, show variations across the cloud within a maximum of 600, 450, and 350$\,\mu$G at 89, 154, and 214$\,\mu$m, respectively.
+The kinematic structure of the region correlates with the B-field morphology and shows evidence of multiple expanding shells.
+Our B-field strength maps, estimated using the Davis-Chandrasekhar-Fermi method and structure-function, show variations across the cloud within a maximum of 600, 450, and 350$\,\mu$G at 89, 154, and 214$\,\mu$m, respectively.
 We estimated that the majority of the 30 Doradus clouds are sub-critical and sub-Alfv\'enic.
 The probability distribution function of the gas density shows that the turbulence is mainly compressively driven, while the plasma beta parameter indicates supersonic turbulence.
 We show that the B-field is sufficient to hold the cloud structure integrity under feedback from R$\,$136.
 We suggest that supersonic compressive turbulence enables the local gravitational collapse and triggers a new generation of stars to form.
-The gas velocity gradients are likely to confirm these results.
+The velocity gradient technique (VGT) using [\textsc{CII}] and CO(2-1) is likely to confirm these results.

 \keywords{ISM: dust, extinction $-$ ISM: individual objects (30 Doradus molecular cloud) $-$ Stars: formation, magnetic field, kinematics and dynamics $-$ techniques: polarimetric}